 The integration of individual behavioural variation in the study of predator-prey interactions has gained traction in recent years, with empirical studies revealing important consequences for habitat use, functional responses, prey choice, and foraging rate (Kobler et al. 2009, Toscano and Griffen 2014, Patrick and Weimerskirch 2014a, Matsumura and Miyatake 2022).
 However, an important and recurring challenge impeding research on predator-prey behavioural interactions, at the individual level, is the need to collect data simultaneously on both the predator and prey.
 We recently demonstrated with behavioural data from an online predator-prey videogame that virtual systems can overcome this challenge and help uncover the mechanisms that shape predator-prey interactions (Fraser Franco et al. 2022).
 For instance, we found that the classical locomotor crossover hypothesis (Huey and Pianka 1981) applied only to cursorial hunters (see also: Matsumura and Miyatake 2022), suggesting that virtual systems could be useful in identifying general ecological patterns, which might in turn help to advance the current gaps in predator-prey research.
 Other studies on virtual predator-prey systems show that predation regimes can drive individual variation in risk perception (Beauchamp 2020), that familiarity between prey has a positive indirect effect on survival (Céré et al. 2021), and that prey face contrasting natural and social selection regimes (Santostefano et al. in prep).
 Because virtual predator-prey systems generate large volumes of data on interacting players throughout their lifetime in the game, they offer the opportunity to tackle fundamental questions about the role of experience and prey behaviour on individual predator foraging specialization along with their potential fitness consequences.

 In this study, we test how hunting experience shapes predator foraging specialization using individual behavioural data from players in the online videogame Dead by Daylight (DBD).
 DBD simulates a direct predator-prey interaction, where one predator player hunts four prey players in different virtual environments.
-The data grants a high degree of precision on the behavioural interaction, as the behaviour of both the predator and the four prey is monitored simultaneously in each trial.
+The data grants a high degree of precision on the behavioural interaction, as the behaviour of both the predator and the four prey is monitored simultaneously in each match.
 First, we investigate how predators develop their individual hunting expertise.
 We hypothesize that predators should differ in the development of their expertise, partly because they encounter varying levels of difficulty with the prey that they pursue.
 For example, a predator may face greater difficulty than other individuals if it more often encountered prey that were elusive.
 Second, we test the hypothesis that experience will shape foraging specialization.
 If experience reduces the costs of switching between hunting tactics, we predict that the predator population should become more flexible.
 Alternatively, if experience enables the refinement of the hunting tactics, then the predator population may instead specialize.
 Otherwise, if both mechanisms operate at the same time, then we should see no change with experience at the population level, but differences in specialization among individuals should increase.
 Third, we evaluate how predator foraging specialization emerges from behavioural interactions with prey.
 Whether predators specialize or not with experience should depend on the behaviour of their prey.
 We expect that predators that experienced more predictable encounters with their prey will specialize, while predators that experienced unpredictable encounters with their prey should adopt a flexible hunting strategy.
 If we detect such prey-dependent fine-tuning, then specialist and flexible hunters should attain equal success.

 MATERIALS AND METHODS